-Pretty-printing JSON with custom indent
+Pretty-printing JSON with custom indentation

 $data = [